Amazon EC2: A Comprehensive Operations and Architecture Reference

 Reliability

-• Implement proper health checks
+• Implement health checks at both the infrastructure and application layers

 Operational Excellence